Find Grad Schools

 10 Yearly Graduations

 The 7th most popular school in the country for other interdisciplinary studies majors who are seeking their doctor's degree is University of Michigan - Ann Arbor.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
-During the most recent year for which we have data, 10 people received their doctor's degree in other interdisciplinary studies from U-M. About 70% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
-University of Michigan - Ann Arbor other interdisciplinary studies graduates who receive their doctor's degree go on to jobs earning a median salary of $79,951.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in other interdisciplinary studies from U-M. Around 33% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #7